If you own assets in Spain then you should make a Spanish will to ease the administrative burden for the beneficiaries of your estate when you die.

 At E&G Solicitors in Spain we are extremely well placed to advise and assist you in relation to your Spanish will, as well as in relation to Spanish estate planning.

-If you have any questions about whether you need to make a Spanish will, or if you would like a free initial consultation, please contact us.
-You can reach us by email at email@example.com by telephone on 020 3478 1420 or by completing our contact form.
+If you have any questions about whether you need to make a Spanish will, please do be in contact with us.
+You can reach us by email at email@example.com, by telephone on 020 3478 1420 or by completing our contact form.